The Tramp (film)

-The Tramp is a 1915 film and the sixth directed by Charlie Chaplin for Essanay Studios.
-It was Chaplin's fifth and final film produced at Essanay's Niles, California, studio.
-The Tramp marked the emergence of the Tramp character, a role Chaplin had played in earlier films but with a more emotional depth, showing a caring side towards others.
-The film also stars Edna Purviance as the farmer's daughter and Ernest Van Pelt as Edna's father.
-The outdoor scenes were filmed on location near Niles.
+The Tramp is a 1915 film directed and written by Charlie Chaplin, who plays the titular character.
+It was Chaplin's sixth film, produced by Essanay Studios and his fifth shot in and around their studio in Niles, California.
+The character of The Tramp had appeared in Chaplin's previous films, but with this film he is given more emotional depth.
+The film also stars Ernest Van Pelt and Edna Purviance as a farmer and his daughter.

 Plot

 The poignant last scene in The Tramp was filmed in Niles Canyon.

 The Tramp is walking down the road, narrowly escaping two cars.
 Seeking refuge on a farm, he faces various humorous situations, including a hobo trading his sandwich for a brick.
 The Tramp comes to the aid of a farmer's daughter who is harassed by a hobo.
 As the story unfolds, the Tramp engages in farm work, gets involved in a tiff with a farmhand, and foils a planned robbery.
 However, upon realizing the farmer's daughter is already in a relationship, the Tramp decides to leave, leaving a heartfelt letter behind and the Tramp walks away alone on the road he came in.